Food & Feeding Retriever Training Articles Cinnstar Accomplishments Breeder Ethics

 The Cinnstar Philosophy

-Our training philosophy is that while we have a program that all retrievers can be trained by, each retriever is an individual and the program is tailored and fine tuned to the individual retriever's temperament, abilities, and the owner's goals.
+Our training philosophy, the Balanced Method, is that while we have a program that all retrievers can be trained by, each retriever is an individual and the program is tailored and fine tuned to the individual retriever's temperament, abilities, and the owner's goals.

-Laura draws from not just her 20 plus years of retriever training experiences, but her 40 years of experience with many different breeds of dogs training obedience, agility, conformation and even horse training.
+Laura draws from not just her 30 plus years of retriever training experiences, but her almost 50 years of experience with many different breeds of dogs, and training obedience, agility, conformation and even horse training.
 She is always interested in learning new processes/methods.
 While we have taken seminars and read books from the new generation of retriever trainers, we have also trained with the older generation.
-These trainers were around before the collar (e-collar) became so popular and they had to rely on drills, "show and tell" teaching, and training by attrition.
+These trainers were around before the collar (e-collar) became so popular and they had to rely on drills, "back chaining", "show and tell" teaching, and training by attrition.
 The Minority Breeds and conformation-bred retrievers require utilizing these methods.
 Yes, how we train is more time consuming, so we restrict the number of retrievers we train at any given time.
-Including our own retrievers the limit is about 10 retrievers.
+Including our own retrievers the limit is about 8 retrievers.

 The collar is a great training tool, all of my personal retrievers as well as many client's retrievers are collar conditioned.
 However we are greatly distressed by many retriever training programs, and obedience programs that stress and promote the collar like some magic wand for better dog training.
 It is not.
 The collar is not a teaching tool, it is a correction tool, especially useful for corrections at a distance.
 But you have to TEACH first.
 You can not correct a dog for something it does not know.
 The collar can cause great and potentially devastating emotional harm if used incorrectly.
 It is not something a beginning trainer should use without constant supervision and training from someone who understands the collar.
 In training each retriever, I stress the need to understand the individual retriever's temperament and talent/abilities.
 How to use that knowledge to your advantage.
 The collar is often NOT the answer to a given problem.
-Just because they wear the collar does NOT mean they get corrected with it every time they train.
+Just because the retriever wears a collar does NOT mean they get corrected with it every time they train.
 Many retrievers go weeks without a collar correction.
 We recommend Tri-tronics e-collars.
 They are superior both in construction and ease of use.
-We are a member of the Tri-tronics Influentials Club.

 We strongly believe that your retriever can be a great companion not just in the blind, or at a hunt test/field trial, but in your home.
 The notion that you have to keep your retriever out in a kennel, not living in your home, and not allowing your children play with your retriever is out of date and wrong.
 We believe that retrievers are smart enough to understand "work is work and play is play".
 There is a whole world of difference between your kids playing ball in the yard, and field work.